margolisj/go-supreme/readme.md

   * Add date added
 * Embedded timezone information to get rid of windows timezone bug - 10/12
 * Bugs from 10/11/12 drop
-  * New category couldn't get item on mobile - keyword is "new" not "New"
+  * New category couldn't get item on mobile - keyword is "new" not "New" - 10/12
-  * Add check to make sure new is only with mobile
+  * Add check to make sure new is only with mobile - 10/12
+  * Add increased checkout retry logic - 10/14
+* Fix mobile for restocks - 10/14

 ## Objectives
 ### 9/20/18